Updated on September 12th, 2022

 If you want pure honey, get raw honey from reputable suppliers (like your local beekeeper).

 For The Hobby Beekeeper

-I can see where some low level of heat might speed the process by letting honey flow faster even for light straining.
+I can see where some low levels of heat might speed the process by letting honey flow faster even for light straining.
 Some heat may also improve the honey by lowering the moisture content to proper levels if it’s too high.
 We think the bees know the right moisture level better than we do.
 If they capped, we’re good with it.
 (And it’s one less thing we need to do.)

 Is Raw Honey Organic?

+Raw honey does not mean “organic” honey.
 It is challenging, if not impossible, to determine if any honey is organic.

 The Organic Trade Association’s Organic Standards state that “products bearing the USDA organic label be grown and processed without the use of toxic and synthetic pesticides and fertilizers, genetic engineering, antibiotics, synthetic growth hormones, artificial flavors, colors, preservatives, sewage sludge, and irradiation.”